BernaLang/node-mongo-skeleton/README.md

 npm start
 ```

-If everything is ok, you should see a 'Hello world!' message when you go to 'http://localhost:3000' on your browser.
+If everything is ok, you should see a ```{ message: 'Welcome to our API!' }``` message when you go to 'http://localhost:3000' on your browser.